Claude, Duke of Aumale: Second war of religion

 With civil war resumed in 1567 after the failure of the Protestant Surprise of Meaux, Aumale was again tasked with defending the frontier against attempts to reinforce Condé's army, which was investing Paris, with German reiters.
 That December the main royal army broke out of Paris under the command of the Constable Montmorency.
 In the battle of Saint Denis his forces bested those of Condé, however he himself was killed on the field.
 The office of Constable was now vacant and with it overall command of the royal army.
 The Guise family pushed for Aumale to be named as the new Constable, while the Montmorency pushed for Marshal Montmorency to receive the post.
 Neither would be successful, the crown little desiring to see such an important office held outside the royal family again, instead Anjou was made lieutenant-general of the kingdom, giving him equivalent authority over the army.
-While these disputes were ongoing, none of the crowns forces were able to stop the juncture of Condé and the reiters in December, the Prince having fled eastwards with his forcewards after the bruising but small engagement.
+While these disputes were ongoing, none of the crowns forces were able to stop the juncture of Condé and the reiters in December, the Prince having fled eastwards with his forces after the bruising but small engagement.
 By early 1568, the drive of the war had diminished, and the king's council moved towards peace.
 Lorraine for his part was keen to send Aumale to Scotland, to liberate Mary, Queen of Scots and secure the Catholic religion in the country.
 This expedition would not however come to pass, and war would resume later that same year as the peace was overturned.